andreasfloros/Draw2D-Reimplementation/README.md

 This file contains general documentation for the project.

 ## Implemented Features
+### Symbol-related features:
-- Symbol-related features MISSING HERE
+1. Symbol-related features MISSING HERE
-- Symbol snap
+2. Symbol snap
-- Symbol deletion
+3. Symbol deletion
-- Visible ports on hover near a specific symbol
+4. Visible ports on hover near a specific symbol

+### Wire-related features:
 - Wire creation with comprehensive animation on which nearby symbol ports are compatible for connection
 - Manual routing for wires
 - Split segment for wires (Ctrl+LeftClick)